mismaria/SubcellularLocationPrediction/README.md

 ## Overview
 An exploration of different models, concluding to an NuSVC (Nu-Support Vector Classification) model with optimised parameter nu=0.18, and then fitting it to an OneVsRestClassifier.
-The model was trained on a dataset which counts with 9222 proteins.
+The model was trained on a dataset which counts 9222 proteins.

 ## Author
 Maria Miscouridou, UCL